THE PORT CITY INTERNSHIP

 The Port City Internship

-We are so excited that you are wanting to learn more about the Port City Internship Program!
+We are so excited that you are APPLYING to serve as an intern at Port City Community Church!
 As a church, we believe that interns are an essential part of our ministry activity and who we are becoming!
-Serving as an intern is an opportunity for you as college students to SERVE our church together, to GROW as followers of Jesus together, and to LEAD others as you develop as leaders together!
-We are looking for students currently attending college (specifically juniors and seniors) who are highly motivated, hard-working, and spiritually hungry.
+Stepping into this internship is an opportunity for you as a young adult to SERVE our church together, to GROW as followers of Jesus together, and to LEAD others as you grow as leaders together!
+We are looking for college-aged people who are highly motivated, hard-working, and spiritually hungry.
+If you are in undergraduate or graduate school or simply in the college-aged season, this internship is for you!

 The Port City Internship Program exists to develop and empower the next generation of college-aged leaders to become representatives and builders of God's kingdom by leading them to serve, grow, and lead together.

-As a part of the program this year, there will be a unified and collective approach across all intern teams for discipleship and leadership development.
+We have a unified and collective approach across all intern teams for discipleship and leadership development.
 This will include seven 2-hour intensives throughout the year.
-These intensives will be from 4-6pm one Thursday per month, Through the intensives and team development times, interns will be assigned four books to read throughout the year, as well as preparation and follow-up homework!
-All applicants should be ready for an in-depth development track that will require you to be a diligent student of God's design, way of leadership, and personal discipleship.
+These intensives will be from 4-6pm one Thursday per month.
+Throughout the intensives and team development times, interns will be assigned four books to read throughout the year, as well as preparation and follow-up homework!
+All applicants should be ready for an in-depth development track that will require them to be a diligent student of God's design, way of leadership, and personal discipleship.

 The Application Process!

 The application is extensive because we are committed to finding the right people to be on our intern team!
 As you go through the application, you will find that it is split into three primary parts.
-The first section is some general information about who you are, the second is all about how you are wired, what you are looking for in applying for an internship, and a lot of super fun questions!
+The first section is some general information about who you are.
+The second is all about how you are wired, what you are looking for in applying for an internship, and a lot of super fun questions!
 The final section is where you can choose to apply for a specific team and role; this part of the application is not required but recommended!
+The application will close at midnight on March 25th!

 Our staff is committed to making the best decision possible about what we feel each applicant's next step is!
 We like to be upfront and say that you are not guaranteed to interview with the team or for the role that you list as your preference!
-We place each person based on where we see them being the best fit!
+We interview each person based on where we see them being the best fit!
+We also want to be upfront and let you know that interviewing with a team does not guarantee an internship.

 After you submit your application, we will contact you to let you know if you have been selected for an interview!
-If we do not feel an internship is your next step, we will still reach out and help you find your best next step!!
-We will contact every applicant by March 26th!
+If we do not feel an interview is your next step, we will still reach out and help you find your best next step!!
+We will contact every applicant by April 1st!

 The ideal candidate for the Children’s Ministry internship is outgoing, responsible, and enjoys working with children.
 They are confident in interacting with new people and making them feel welcome and comfortable.
 They are able to take direction and are eager to learn and grow as they develop their skills and learn new ones while representing Children’s Ministry.